Leadership and Career Progression through Mentoring Programs

 - Find common ground that interconnects your approaches with your mentees.

-- Connect with effective leaders in your organization whom you’d aspire to emulate.
+- Connect with successful leaders in your organization whom you’d aspire to emulate.

 - Always reach out to your fellow mentors, ask questions, and share your mentorship journey with them.